Icyretsz/fcj-workshop/content/5-Workshop/5.1-Frontend-deployment/5.1.5-Clean-up/_index.md

 ## Should You Clean Up?

 ### Keep Resources If:
-- ✅ You're proceeding immediately to Workshop 2
+- ✅ You're proceeding immediately to Part 2: Serverless Backend
 - ✅ You want to maintain the working frontend for reference
 - ✅ You're using this for a real project
 - ✅ Costs are acceptable for your use case